DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 Exceptions to this policy are likely to occur.
 Exception requests shall be made by email to the policy owner identified in the [Revision history](#revision_history) and must contain:

 - the reason for the request
-- risk to the DfE of not following the written policy
+- risk to DfE of not following the policy
 - specific mitigations that will not be implemented
 - technical and other difficulties
 - date of review